Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal (DraftV1).md

 - The fan speed increasing and decreasing the transient timing factor

 *4) Budget Specifications:*
-The diagonostic tool's design and build phase will not exceed the given $2,000 budget.
+The diagonostic tool's design and build phase shall not exceed the given $2,000 budget.

 *Constraints*
 The following section outlines the constraint statements that the team will adhere to.